docker/docs/docker-store/publish.md

 ### How the manifest information is displayed in the UI

-(Please note that this is an approximate representation.
-We frequently make enhancements to the look and some elements might shift around.)
+This is an approximate representation.
+We frequently make enhancements to the look and some elements might shift around.

 ![manifest information displayed on store UI](images/subscribed.png)